Novel density profile for isothermal cores of dark matter halos: Abstract

 \section{Abstract}

-We present a novel density profile for halos in self-interacting dark matter (SIDM) models, which accurately captures the flat- and isothermal-core configurations.
-We show analytically how our density profile satisfies these conditions, with comparisons to other contemporary functional choices.
-We demonstrate the versatility of our profile by putting it into the context of idealized N-body simulations and show that it provides excellent representations for both density and velocity dispersion structures of the simulation data.
-When an estimated fitting criterion is used to approximate the general cases, such as in cosmological simulations, the resulting regressions maintain their goodness of fit in both extremes, in the initial thermalization phase and the late core-collapse regime.
-Our density profile provides a framework for more detailed analyses of halos in different SIDM models while serving as the basis for reducing simulation needs and constructing initial conditions for deep core-collapse simulations.
+We present a novel analytic density profile for halos in self-interacting dark matter (SIDM) models, which accurately captures the isothermal-core configuration, i.e. where both the density and velocity dispersion profiles exhibit central plateaus in the halo innermost region.
+Importantly, the profile retains a simple and tractable functional form.
+We demonstrate analytically how our density profile satisfies the aforementioned conditions, with comparisons to other contemporary functional choices.
+We further validate the profile using idealized N-body simulations, showing that it provides excellent representations of both the density and velocity dispersion profiles across a broad range of evolutionary stages, from the early thermalization phase to the late core-collapse regime.
+As a result of its accuracy and simplicity, the proposed profile offers a robust framework for analyzing halo evolution in a variety of SIDM scenarios.
+It also holds practical utility in reducing simulation needs and in generating initial conditions for simulations targeting the deep core-collapse regime.

 \keywords{keywords}